SasciaSaske/input-system/main/README.md

         }));
 ```

-Thanks to the typed nature of the system, all the possible combination are suggested to you in the setup phase.
+Thanks to the typed nature of the system, all the possible combination are suggested to you in the setup phase, even in javascript.

 Take note that you can activate, deactivate, create, remove, assign and modify everything in the order you want and even in the middle of the gameplay with multiple connected [Controllers](#controller).